cdleveille/bun-bundle/README.md

 The `BunBundle.build` function accepts any of the [native Bun.build config options](https://bun.sh/docs/bundler#api).
 The native options explicitly listed above are given opinionated default values.
 Any native option not listed above will simply be passed through to the `Bun.build` function with its normal default value.

 ## Build Output Fields

-### `isSuccess`

-A boolean indicating whether the build process was successful.
-If there is an error, the build process will throw and nothing will be returned.

 ### `isProd`